Xyvir/iex.run/.github/readme.md

 - skip re-download if the sha alternate file stream matches
 - add URL decoding on parameters to allow for illegal URL chars
+- add external download and run option via metaparemeter OR other scripts
 - Have stub script replace spaces with quesiton marks automatically for parameters.
 - finish remaining planned meta-parameters
 - review / refactor cumbersome string manipulation